gordonb3/bubbagen/README.md

   * [`bubba`](https://github.com/gordonb3/bubba-overlay): this overlay provides the `Bubba OS` and `Logitech Media Server`.
 It also provides ebuilds for the  Domoticz and JDK binary builds; these have not been installed in the image, but you can easily `emerge` them if you like.
 * Please note that the firewall, as initially configured, will allow `ssh` traffic on the `wan` port also.
 * Apart from Apache web server to run the Bubba User Interface, Samba file sharing is also enabled by default
-* Tor is not installed on this image because of licensing issues with openssl.
+* Tor is not installed on the bubbagen image because of licensing issues with openssl.
 You may install it yourself but you should note that this will trigger a rebuild of several other packages (including openssl and openssh - careful!)
-* There is no MySQL in this image.
+* There is no MySQL in the bubbagen image.
 Reason?
 It consumes too much memory (YMMV).
 Original Excito Bubba OS Services that used it have either been adapted to use SQLite instead, or been replaced by alternatives.
 Webmail is now served by Roundcube and bubba-album was dropped in favor of Singapore Gallery (sgal).
 * If you have a WiFi-enabled B3, the corresponding network interface is named `wlan0` (there is a `udev` rule that does this, namely `/lib/udev/rules.d/70-net-name-use-custom.rules`).
 Please note that this rule will **not** work correctly if you have more than one WiFi adaptor on your B3 (an unusual case).
 * The image includes a 1GiB swap partition, and also has sufficient space in its root partition to e.g., perform a kernel compilation, should you so desire.
 * If you have a USB key larger than the minimum 8GB, after writing the image you can easily extend the size of the second partition (using `fdisk` and `resize2fs`), so you have more space to work in.
 See [these instructions](http://geekpeek.net/resize-filesystem-fdisk-resize2fs/), for example.